On sofic approximations of non amenable groups: Proof of the main result

 \begin{proof} From the main result of \cite{paunescuaut} for any element $x\in \mathcal{S}$, there exists $y\in \cS$ satisfying $\Phi(x)=yxy^{-1}$, therefore $\chi(x)=\chi(\Phi(x))$.
 The conclusion then follows from Corollary \ref{lemm:Characters give conjugacy}.

 \end{proof}

 Denote by $L^{\infty}(\mathcal{L})$ the Loeb algebra, that is the ultraproduct of the diagonal subalgebras $\prod_{n\to \omega}D_n(\mathbb{C})$ in $\mathcal{M}$.
 The notation here is justified because there is a point realization of $\prod_{n\to \omega}D_n(\mathbb{C})$.
 Namely, there is an underlying probability measure space $(\cL,\mu)$ so that $\prod_{n\to \omega}D_n(\mathbb{C})$ is naturally isomorphic to $L^{\infty}$ functions on $(\cL,\mu)$.
 The actual space is inconsequential for our results; we just need the algebra of functions on the space.
 For this reason, we do not give the construction of the space and instead refer the reader to \cite{Loebmeasure} for its definition.
+We remark that we may view $\cS$ itself in von Neumann algebraic terms.
+In fact, by arguments similar to \cite[Remark 3.4]{PopaMaxAbelian} one can show that $\cS$ is the normalizer of $L^{\infty}(\cL)$ inside $\cM$ (e.g. see the discussion following Theorem 0.3 in \cite{PoppArg}).
+In this framework, our consideration of $W^{*}(\cS)$ is similar to the notion of approximate conjugacy in \cite{APApproxEquiv}.

-The following lemma is the main place of the usage of the von Neumann algebra closure, in the proof of our first main result.
+The following lemma is the main place where we use von Neumann algebra closures in the proof of our first main result.